 Joint fluid Gram stain is a laboratory test to identify bacteria in a sample of joint fluid using a special series of stains (colors).
-The Gram stain method is one of the most commonly used methods to rapidly diagnose bacterial infections.
+The Gram stain method is one of the most commonly used methods to rapidly identify the cause of bacterial infections.

 How the Test is Performed

-The fluid sample is sent to a lab where a small drop is placed in a very thin layer onto a microscope slide.
+The fluid sample is sent to a lab where a drop of fluid is spread in a very thin layer onto a microscope slide.
 This is called a smear.
 Several different colored stains are applied to the sample.
 The laboratory personnel will look at the stained smear under a microscope to see if bacteria are present.
 The color, size, and shape of the cells help identify the bacteria.

 How to Prepare for the Test